augustobjeta/Project_4/README.md

 - Your presentation must include slides.
 (Google Slides, PowerPoint, Keynote, etc.)
 - Use visuals that are appropriately scaled and interpretable.
 - Make sure you provide clear conclusions/recommendations that follow logically from your analyses and narrative and answer your data science problem.
+- Each group member must contribute to the presentation, ideally about what they tackled but it is up to the group to divvy up the presentation in the end.

 ---